zsmith616/Applied-Trend-Analysis-in-R/README.md

 - demo_by_year_by_race_2010-2020_MI.csv: Population data by race used in scripts 3 and 4.

 ## About the Training
-This workshop was developed by members of the Johns Hopkins Bloomberg School of Public Heatlh Surveillance & Outbreak Response Team.
+This workshop was developed by members of the Johns Hopkins Bloomberg School of Public Health Surveillance & Outbreak Response Team.
 The excessmort R package, which is the focus on the training, was developed by Rafael Irizarry and Rolando Acosta and more information can be found at https://cran.r-project.org/web/packages/excessmort/vignettes/excessmort.html.

 ## License
 All materials in this repository are shared under the Applied Trend Analysis in R © 2025 by BSPH Surveillance & Outbreak Response Team licensed under CC BY-NC 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/